The Emergent Fine Structure Constant of Quantum Spin Ice Is Large: Supplemental Material

 This is the exact expression given by Eqn.~\eqref{eqn:uE} and is the fitting function shown in the inset of Fig.~\ref{fig:e2_and_c_data}a.\\

 \textbf{Gaussian Photon Dispersion} The low-energy effective theory that describes the emergent photon in pyrochlore QSI is given by~\cite{Moessner2003, Hermele2004, Benton2012}

-where $(\bm{x},\mu)$ denotes an edge on the diamond lattice (the premedial lattice of the pyrochlore lattice) and $\operatorname{curl}_{\hexagon}$ is a lattice curl about a ``hexagonal'' plaquette on the diamond lattice. $E_{\bm{x},\mu}$ and $A_{\bm{x}, \mu}$ are the canonically conjugate electric field and vector potential operators, respectively.
-The electric field is related to the $S^{(z)}$ operator on the pyrochlore lattice whereas the vector potential is the phase operator of $S^{\pm}$.
+where $(\bm{x},\mu)$ denotes an edge on the diamond lattice (the premedial lattice of the pyrochlore lattice) and $\operatorname{curl}_{\hexagon}$ is a lattice curl about a ``hexagonal'' plaquette on the diamond lattice, defined as the oriented sum of the link variable around a given hexagon on the diamond lattice. $E_{\bm{x},\mu}$ and $A_{\bm{x}, \mu}$ are the canonically conjugate electric field and vector potential operators, respectively.
+The electric field is related to the $S^{(z)}$ operator on the pyrochlore lattice by $E_{\bm{x},\mu} = \pm S^{(z)}_{\bm{x},\mu}$, where the plus or minus depends on whether the site $\bm{x}$ is an A or B site. the vector potential is the phase operator of $S^{\pm}$ and given by $S_{\bm{x},\mu}^{\pm} = e^{i(\pm)(\pm)A_{\bm{x},\mu}}$, where the first $\pm$ comes from the $\pm$ in $S^{(\pm)}$ and the second depends on whether the site $\bm{x}$ is an A or B site \cite{Hermele2004, Gingras2014}.
 The ice rule is translated to the divergence-free constraint $\operatorname{div}_{\bm{x}} E = 0$.
 Additionally, we note that from perturbation theory about the RK point, the first term near the RK point goes like $U \sim 1 - \mu$~\cite{Moessner2003}, ultimately vanishing at the RK point.

 We measure the emergent speed of light using the photon dispersion calculated from the Eqn.~\eqref{eqn:QED_RK}.
-Here we follow Ref.~\cite{Benton2012} to derive the dispersion, as given by Eqn.~\eqref{eqn:dispersion} in the main text.
+For completeness, here we follow Ref.~\cite{Benton2012} to re-derive the dispersion, as given by Eqn.~\eqref{eqn:dispersion} in the main text, using our notation and terminology of what excitations emit the emergent electric and magnetic fields.
+We refer the reader to Refs.~\cite{Hermele2004, Benton2012,Gingras2014, Szabo2019a,Kwasigroch2017} for a more thorough and detailed treatment of the calculation and corresponding discussion regarding the emergent gauge field and its dual formulation.

-The electric field and vector potential operators $E_{\bm{x},\mu}$ and $A_{\bm{x},\mu}$ act on the $(\bm{x},\mu)$ edge of the diamond lattice.
-The photon dispersion is calculated on the dual lattice, whose edges we denote $(\bm{y},\nu)$.
+The electric field and vector potential operators $E_{\bm{x},\mu}$ and $A_{\bm{x},\mu}$ act on the edge of the diamond lattice, which we label with the notation $(\bm{x},\mu)$ where $\bm{x}$ is a site on the diamond lattice and $\mu$ the direction corresponding to the edge.
+Taking advantage of electromagnetic duality, the photon dispersion is calculated on the dual lattice, whose edges we denote $(\bm{y},\nu)$.
 Every edge (hexagonal plaquette) on the diamond lattice corresponds to a hexagonal plaquette (edge) on its dual.
 Rewriting Eqn.~\eqref{eqn:QED_RK} on the dual lattice gives

 where the notation $\hexagon_{d}$ refers to hexagonal plaquettes on the dual lattice.

 In the vacuum sector, where there are no electric charges or magnetic monopoles, there is an exact duality between the electric field operator on the diamond lattice, $E_{\hexagon_{d}}$, and the magnetic field operator on the dual lattice, $B_{\bm{y},\nu}$, which is defined in the typical way